Department of Transport and Planning: Sector transport agencies

 Public Transport Development Authority was also an agency of DOT until its abolition in July 2019.
+On 6 August 2025, public transport information provided by PTV was moved into 'Transport Victoria'.

 Road Safety Victoria was formed in August 2019.

-Major Transport Infrastructure Authority
+Victorian Infrastructure Delivery Authority

 The Major Transport Infrastructure Authority (MTIA) was established on 1 January 2019 as an administrative office of the DOT, replacing the former independent administrative offices governing various infrastructure projects.
-It is led by Director-General Corey Hannett – formerly Coordinator-General of the project authorities – who is responsible to the Minister for Transport Infrastructure, Jacinta Allan.
+It is led by Director-General Kevin Devlin who is responsible to the Minister for Transport and Infrastructure, Danny Pearson.
 MTIA was declared a transport body under the Transport Integration Act 2010 in August 2019.
+On 2 April 2024, the MTIA merged with Victorian Health Building Authority (VHBA) to form Victorian Infrastructure Delivery Authority (VIDA) and includes health infrastructure such as hospitals in its scope.

-Project teams within the MTIA, which were former independent administrative offices, are:
+Project teams within the VIDA (and previously MITA) are: